eric-s-s/dice-tables/README.md

 #dicetables
 ###a module for statistics of die rolls and other events
 This module uses DiceTable and AdditiveEvents to combine dice and other events that can be added together.
+It is used to figure out the probability of events occurring.
+For instance, if you roll 100 six-sided dice, the chance of rolling any number between 100 and 300 is 0.15 percent.

 There are many changes from the previous version, and they will be listed in "CHANGES" at the bottom of this README.

-DiceTable is a list of (event, occurrences) that keeps track of all the Die objects that have been added and removed using the add_die and remove_die methods.
+contents:

+- THE BASICS
+- THE DICE
+- EVENTS OBJECTS
+- DiceTable, RichDiceTable, EventsInformation and EventsCalculations
+- HOW TO GET ERRORS AND BUGS
+- CHANGES

 ###THE BASICS